coinbase/mesh-cli/README.md

   rosetta-validator [command]

 Available Commands:
-  check:complete Run a full check of the correctness of a Rosetta server check:quick    Run a simple check of the correctness of a Rosetta server help           Help about any commands
+  check:account  Debug inactive reconciliation errors for a group of accounts check:complete Run a full check of the correctness of a Rosetta server check:quick    Run a simple check of the correctness of a Rosetta server help           Help about any command

-Global Flags:
+Flags:
       --account-concurrency uint       concurrency to use while fetching accounts during reconciliation (default 8) --block-concurrency uint         concurrency to use while fetching blocks (default 8) --data-dir string                folder used to store logs and any data used to perform validation (default "./validator-data")
-  --end int                        block index to stop syncing (default -1) --halt-on-reconciliation-error   Determines if block processing should halt on a reconciliation
+      --end int                        block index to stop syncing (default -1) --halt-on-reconciliation-error   Determines if block processing should halt on a reconciliation error.
+It can be beneficial to collect all reconciliation errors or silence reconciliation errors during development. (default true) -h, --help                           help for rosetta-validator
-                                   error.
-It can be beneficial to collect all reconciliation errors or silence reconciliation errors during development. (default true) --log-balance-changes            log balance changes (default true) --log-blocks                     log processed blocks (default true) --log-reconciliations            log balance reconciliations (default true) --log-transactions               log processed transactions (default true) --server-url string              base URL for a Rosetta server to validate (default "http://localhost:8080") --start int                      block index to start syncing (default -1) --transaction-concurrency uint   concurrency to use while fetching transactions (if required) (default 16)
+      --log-balance-changes            log balance changes
+      --log-blocks                     log processed blocks
+      --log-reconciliations            log balance reconciliations
+      --log-transactions               log processed transactions
+      --server-url string              base URL for a Rosetta server to validate (default "http://localhost:8080") --start int                      block index to start syncing (default -1) --transaction-concurrency uint   concurrency to use while fetching transactions (if required) (default 16)

+Use "rosetta-validator [command] --help" for more information about a command.
 ```

 ### check:complete